20hertz/TimeBurn/README.md

 - **WatchTimerView:**
   Features a large, monospaced countdown, haptic feedback on phase transitions, and adaptive control buttons (showing only a reset button when the timer is completed).

+  - **Volume Control:**
+    The WatchTimerView displays a music note button when audio is playing on the iPhone.
+Tapping this button reduces iPhone volume by 50%, and tapping again restores it.
+Implemented using MPVolumeView on iOS and WatchConnectivity for cross-device communication.

 - **WatchCreateView:**
   A swipable interface allowing users to configure a new timer.
 The view conditionally displays the rest time page only when the number of rounds is not 1, and provides clear navigation and validation.